 As the name suggests, air sterilization lights end up sterilizing your ductwork’s moving air.
 The system cycles to kill airborne mould and germs alongside the air handler blower.
 To make the most of their effectiveness, the systems should be combined with an air filter of good quality with a high Minimum Efficiency Reporting Value (MERV) rating.
-Consult an HVAC professional in Edmonton to be sure you have the best filter that’s appropriate for the specific system you have.
+Consult Legacy Heating in Edmonton to be sure you have the best filter that’s appropriate for the specific system you have.

 Coil UV lights are what sterilize the air handler coil found within your home or business’s air conditioner.
 Since the indoor coil tends to condense moisture from the air in order to assist in your home being dehumidified, it’s a key breeding spot for both bacteria and mould.
 Typically, the coil UV light is on 24/7, shining directly on your air conditioner’s indoor coil.